 Native English speakers still have a special status of being a linguistic model of the English language.
 Their English knowledge and proficiency is regarded as a point of reference.

 The ability to teach depends on the individual, and it depends on the setting and desired outcome of a class.

 Judging a person’s ability to teach English only on their mother tongue seems as silly as judging a person’s ability to cook spaghetti based on their passport.

 One last thought: I think Thailand is on the right track to demand non-native speakers take a TOEIC exam.
 There is no passing score, but if you end up with a score lower than 850 you are not at a native level yet.
-This should motivate you actively improve your English skills in all four areas of the language: reading, writing, speaking, and listening.
-You owe it to your students.

 What do you think about this debate?
 I’d love to read your thoughts in the comments below.